Mohan-Zhang-u/Mohan-Zhang-u.github.io/_pages/about.md

 Previously, I was an Applied Research Scientist at Thomson Reuters Labs, working on the training, evaluation, and deployment of language models.

-I hold a Master of Science in Applied Computing from the University of Toronto, where I also earned a Bachelor of Science in Computer Science (specialist in Artificial Intelligence) and Mathematics (major)
+I hold a Master of Science in Applied Computing from the University of Toronto, where I also earned a Bachelor of Science in Computer Science (specialist in Artificial Intelligence) and Mathematics (major).